Mainframe-Renewal-Project/sear-docs/interfaces/python/user.md

 ### Searching for RACF users

-The sample below gets all users that start with "ZWE".
+The sample below gets all users that start with `ZWE`.
 It will return a list of users, to get metadata on them you will have to run the extract operation on every single RACF user in the list.

 ```python